By James Wilson · Oct 18, 2025

 2001:db8::1

-• Private or link-local addresses such as fe80:: or fd00:: prefixes published as public records.
-These addresses are not routable on the public internet, so external clients will never reach them.
+• Private addresses published as public.
+Someone puts an fe80:: or fd00:: address in the public DNS.
+These are link-local and unique-local addresses.
+They are not routable on the public internet.
+No external client will ever reach them.

-UptyBots checks DNS resolution for every monitor target on every check cycle.
-If the AAAA record is missing, points to an unreachable address, or suddenly changes, you receive an alert within minutes rather than discovering the problem days later through customer complaints.
+UptyBots resolves DNS for every monitor on every check cycle.
+If the AAAA record is missing, points to an unreachable address, or changes unexpectedly, you get an alert within minutes.
+Not three months later when someone finally runs dig.

 iptables -L -n